blackbaud-community/Blackbaud-CRM-Custom-Event-Manager-WebAPI-DLL/README.md

 - Provide a key which identifies the database
 2. Within GetNetworkCredentials() provide the following:
 - Ensure you have a user within the application with sufficient rights to the features used in this code sample.
-- Provide tne appropriate user name and password
+- Provide the appropriate user name and password